 Thanksgiving Day is not only a time to gather with friends and family to eat a sumptuous meal and count blessings.
-It’s also National Family Health History Day, an annual event that also takes place on Thanksgiving.
+It’s also National Family Health History Day on November 24.
 The idea is to take a day when everyone in your family is assembled and discuss the family health history, specifically any occurrence of colorectal cancer.
 Healthcare providers encourage you to use this day to share and care about this and other serious diseases.

 The Colon Cancer Alliance merged with the Colorectal Cancer Alliance to provide a supportive network and seek research funding to find a cure.